 - Blind submission entries are judged by selected Guild members who are professional, published authors.

 - Winner receives cash prize of $100 on the 15th of the following month, announced via web email, and,with the express permission of the author, may be published on our website.

 - Compelling and original plot:

 a.
 Traditionally consists of a beginning (exposition), middle (development), and end (climax and resolution).

 b.
-However, very short fiction often consists of a “slice of life.”
+However, if your piece is fiction, very short pieces often consist of a “slice of life.”
 The narrative should still exhibit a plot-like arc so that the story feels self-contained and complete.

 - Compelling and original characters: